 12 Performance Management System: The need to establish documentation of feedback mechanisms On-going.
 Centre Management ensure that staff performance feedbacks are documented in the Centre's performance evaluation system and appropriately monitored for more effective and concrete feedback protocol on staff performance and to better support future performance assessments.
 This has been delayed as the Performance Management System will need to be aligned to the new business model, once approved by the Board.
-13 Performance Management System: The need to establish the Rewards and Recognition Policy within the Performance Evaluation System Centre Management initiate a proposal in consultation with the JNC, to link more closely the Recognition and Awards Programme to its performance management system.
+13 Performance Management System: The need to establish the Rewards and Recognition Policy within the Performance Evaluation SystemCentre Management initiate a proposal in consultation with the JNC, to link more closely the Recognition and Awards Programme to its performance management system.
 Not yet implemented.
 This will be considered by Centre Management once the Performance Management System's recommendations above have been addressed.
-15 Performance Management System: The need to formalize rebuttal process in performance management system Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Collective Bargaining Process: Need to adhere to the Staff Regulations on the composition of JNC Secretariat.
-Centre Management agreed to formally remind the Parties of their right for a Secretary as provided under the Staff Regulations and the Not yet implemented.
+14 Performance Management System: The need to formalize rebuttal process in performance management system Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
+Not yet implemented.
 This will be considered by Centre Management once the recommendations above have been addressed.
-Implemented. provided under the Staff Regulations and the Recognition and Procedural Agreement to ensure appropriate representation in the JNC.
+15 Collective Bargaining Process: Need to adhere to the Staff Regulations on the composition of JNC Secretariat.
+Centre Management agreed to formally remind the Parties of their right for a Secretary as provided under the Staff Regulations and the Recognition and Procedural Agreement to ensure appropriate representation in the JNC.
+Implemented.
 16 Collective Bargaining Process: Need to appraise the Review Panel (RP) as an effective mechanism Centre Management formally remind the Parties that any request to review the operation of the Recognition of Procedural Agreement, or parts of it such as the RP, should be done formally in writing to the JNC, in accordance with Art.
 8 of the Agreement, especially in revisiting and On-going.
 There were some delays due to the pandemic.